 More specifically, the Accounts Direction requires the Board to include within its annual report and accounts an operating and financial review and a statement of corporate governance and internal control.

 While there is no legal requirement for a college to adopt a code of governance, the Accounts Direction requires each governing body to publish a Statement of Corporate Governance and Internal Control as part of its annual report and accounts.
 This must set out or refer to the principles by which the college is governed.

-Until 2011, colleges were normally expected to comply with the Financial Reporting Council’s UK Corporate Governance Code, but in that year the AoC published The English Colleges' Foundation Code of Governance, which has been widely adopted.
-The Foundation Code amplifies the Corporate Governance Code and sets out standards of good governance practice that are specific to the college sector.
+In 2015, the AoC published The English Colleges' Code of Good Governance, which has been widely adopted.
+The Code sets out standards of good governance practice that are specific to the college sector.